|

 I was a high school cheerleader for one memorable year.

 I learned about more than clapping, jumping, and how to polish white Keds, though.
-I discovered the importance of crowd and community support when facing a challenge, too.
+I also discovered the importance of crowd and community support.

 You can do it, authors!

-Jami Albright’s recent guest post on her inspiring success as an indie author reminded me of the importance of cheering for other writers.
+Jami Albright’s guest post on her inspiring success as an indie author underscores the importance of cheering for other writers.

 It’s counter-intuitive, but . . .